qupath/qupath-docs/docs/advanced/imagej.md

 ImageJ menu in the QuPath toolbar
 :::

-% NOTE:
-% The toolbar button will only be available if you have the ImageJ extension installed.
-% But since it's included by default in the main QuPath distribution, you probably do.

 ## Sending image regions to ImageJ

 In general, ImageJ can't open whole slide images directly -- the images are just too big (often up to 40 GB when uncompressed), and ImageJ requires all that to be read into the computer's RAM.
 QuPath gets around this by quickly pulling out only the bits of the image that it needs at any one moment, and remembering what it has seen before for as long as its memory can cope with.

-Using the excellent [Bio-Formats plugin for ImageJ](https://www.openmicroscopy.org/site/support/bio-formats/users/imagej/) it's possible to open some cropped regions of whole slide images within ImageJ, but this involves entering the coordinates for the desired region -- which isn't always very easy to do.
+Using the excellent [Bio-Formats plugin for ImageJ](https://bio-formats.readthedocs.io/en/stable/users/imagej/) it's possible to open some cropped regions of whole slide images within ImageJ, but this involves entering the coordinates for the desired region -- which isn't always very easy to do.

 The alternative is to open the image within QuPath, and interactively draw an annotation around any region of interest.
 Then by clicking on the *Send region to ImageJ* command {{ icon_extract_image }}, ImageJ can be launched and passed the pixels from within the selected region.